 For American Express account holders, this rate increase may be an especially pleasant surprise.
 For the last several years, the American Express HYSA has been a little uncompetitive compared with other big internet banks.
 That started to change in May when it first increased the HYSA rate from 0.90% to 0.95%.
 After four 10-bps rate hikes since May, the HYSA is now very competitive.

 The American Express Bank HYSA has a long history.
 I first wrote about it in 2009.
-During that time, the account has never been a rate leader, but it has always been fairly competitive.
+During that time, the account has never been a rate leader, but it has always been respectable when compared with other internet banks.
 The lowest rate it has ever been was 0.75% for a couple of months in 2012.
 In early 2015, the rate had gone back up to 0.90% where it held until the middle of May when the rate went up to 0.95%.
-In middle of June it went up to 1.05%, and in middle of July it went up to 1.15%.

-Even though there are several internet banks offering yields of 1.30%, 1.35% and 1.40%, it’s worth noting that American Express Bank has several features that give them an advantage over other internet banks.
+Even though there are several internet banks offering yields of between 1.40% to 1.50%, it’s worth noting that American Express Bank has several features that give them an advantage over other internet banks.
 In fact, I seem to receive more positive opinions from readers about this bank than most other internet banks.
 In addition to not having monthly fees or minimum balance requirements, the HYSA has no dollar limitations for ACH bank-to-bank transfers.
 In addition, wire transfers are free.
 Readers have also commented about the bank’s fast ACH transfers and about their top-notch user interface.

-Below are a few of the relevant features that are mentioned in the bank’s FAQ section:
+Below are a few of the relevant features that are mentioned in the bank’s FAQ section that are worth repeating: